MGM-Pathé Communications: History

+1980s

 On January 30, 1989, Parretti founded Pathé Entertainment (or Pathé Communications) after purchasing Cannon Films.
 Pathé Entertainment was named after the similarly named French studio that Parretti anticipated to purchase.
-When Parretti had announced his intent to make the purchase, the French government scuttled Parretti's initial bid to buy Pathé due to concerns about his character, background, and past dealings.
+When Parretti had announced his intent to make the purchase, the French government blocked Parretti's initial bid to buy Pathé due to concerns about his character, background, and past dealings.
 Alan Ladd Jr. was appointed as chairman and CEO of Pathé Entertainment.

-After bids by Parretti to acquire New World Pictures and Kings Road Entertainment went nowhere, Parretti set his sights on purchasing MGM/UA.
+After Parretti's plans to acquire New World Pictures and Kings Road Entertainment went nowhere, Parretti set his sights on purchasing MGM/UA.
 In the mid-1980s, American businessman Kirk Kerkorian sold portions of MGM/UA to Ted Turner's Turner Broadcasting System.
 In 1985–86, Kerkorian repurchased United Artists and then MGM, but without the company's film library and Culver City lot and film processing labs (entities which had been earlier sold by Ted Turner to Lorimar).
-In 1989, Kerkorian agreed to sell his MGM/UA interests to Australian broadcasting company Qintex after they tendered an offer of $1.5 billion deal to beat out Rupert Murdoch.
-However, when Qintex was unable to provide a $50 million letter of credit the deal collapsed.
-Five months after the Qintex deal fell through, Parretti brokered a deal to make the purchase for $1.2 billion, but questions were raised over Parretti's financial acumen.
+In 1989, Kerkorian agreed to sell his MGM/UA interests to Australian broadcasting company Qintex after they tendered an offer of $1.5 billion to beat out Rupert Murdoch's News Corporation, which had earlier acquired 20th Century Fox from Marvin Davis in 1985.
+However, when Qintex was unable to provide a $50 million letter of credit the deal fell through.
+Five months after the Qintex deal collapsed, Parretti brokered a deal to make the purchase for $1.2 billion, but questions were raised over Parretti's financial acumen.

 Parretti gained interest from Time Warner chairman Steve Ross; the company forwarded $125 million to the MGM/UA purchase in exchange for exclusive home video distribution rights to the studio's product.
 Turner Broadcasting System advanced Parretti $200 million for domestic television rights.
-Parretti also made deals with Fininvest, Sasea (a holding firm controlled by Parretti's business partner Florio Fiorini), and Reteitalia to fund the acquisition (it was later uncovered most of the deals came with certain conditions attached to them, or else were in fact fake deals used to cover money loaned under the table to Parretti from Crédit Lyonnais, his primary banking partner and whose involvement with Parretti's shady activities ran deep).
-He ultimately received backing from the Dutch branch of Crédit Lyonnais to complete the MGM/UA purchase.
-He then merged it with his Pathé Communications Group, to form MGM-Pathe Communications Co. in November 1990.
-Once Parretti took control, he laid off most of the financial staff and offered a major financial role to his daughter Valentina.
+Parretti also made deals with Fininvest, Sasea (a Swiss-based holding firm controlled by Parretti's business partner Florio Fiorini), and Reteitalia to fund the acquisition (it was later uncovered that most of the deals came with certain conditions attached to them, or else were, in fact, fake deals used to cover money loaned under the table to Parretti from Crédit Lyonnais, his primary banking partner and whose involvement with Parretti's shady activities ran deep).
+He ultimately received backing from the Dutch arm of Crédit Lyonnais to complete the MGM/UA purchase.